DPDK/dpdk/doc/guides/rel_notes/new_features.rst

     *   Support configuring hash functions

+    *   Support for VXLAN packet on Intel® 40GbE Controllers

 *   Packet Distributor Sample Application

 For further features supported in this release, see Chapter 3 Supported Features.